cvyl/cvyl.github.io/source/_posts/reverse1999-guide.md

 comment: false
 ---

-> **NOTE**: This is based on all sources and my own experience.
+> **NOTE**: This is based on all sources and my own experience playing Reverse: 1999.
 It might not be up to date.

 ## Table of Contents